hendrikdreyer/hendrikdreyer.github.io/experience.md

 	The integration team had the task of building the system from numerous applications developed in-house.
 	I had the opportunity to work on the early functionality of automating the build and roll-out process.
 	This task involved dev-ops work where you had to get your hands dirty in a lot of Linux bash scripting.
-	After two rounds of re-structuring I was moved onto the Verification and Validation team (V&V), where I had the privilege to write a copious number of test documents (not that much fun).
+	After two rounds of internal company re-structuring I was moved onto the Verification and Validation team (V&V), where I had the privilege to write a copious number of test documents (not that much fun).
 	However, it gave me a thorough understanding of the system and it assisted me in executing various systems tests, which was required to get the system to higher operational levels.